 The Committee on Government Operations finally discussed H 4926 on the final day of the 2018 legislative session.
-The bill, sponsored by Rep. Brandt Iden, legalizes online poker and online casinos games throughout the state.
+The bill, sponsored by Rep. Brandt Iden, legalizes online poker and casinos games in Michigan.

 However, there is a single line in the new bill that sports betting advocate will monitor closely.

 The division may permit internet gaming operators licensed by the division to accept internet wagers under this act on any amateur or professional sporting event or contest.

 The division referenced will be a newly formed entity within the Michigan Gaming Control Board (MGCB), which would be tasked with overseeing all forms of internet gaming.
 It’s of importance to note, the bill gives this division the power to create a sports betting licensing structure, but they are not required to do so.

 The committee did an amendment to the proposed legislation before it came up for a vote.
 That vote came overwhelmingly in favor of passing the bill by a margin of 33-5.
 Deep in to the early hours, the House passed the same version of the bill by a 71-35 vote.